 Sony Direct is letting gamers register for its invite-only PS5 restocks.
 The restocks will be held in November.
 Registering doesn't guarantee you'll receive an invite nor does it guarantee you'll be able to purchase a PS5 console should you be invited.

 If you’ve been playing the PS5 restock game for awhile now, you’ll be no stranger to this piece of advice, but it bears repeating.
 This is arguably the single most important step you can take.
 If you want any chance of buying a PS5 in time for the holiday season, you need to be tracking PS5 restocks via social media.

 During a PS5 restock every second really does count, and being even a few seconds ahead of the rest can make all the difference.
 Unfortunately, big retailers aren’t in the habit of announcing when they’ll have fresh stock, but that’s where stock tracking accounts come in.
 The best accounts will not only alert you the second that stock is available at a major retailer but they will also give you insider information and can even spot restock trends to predict which retailer will drop next.

 There are dozens of stock tracking accounts out there.
 In fact, some people have managed to make almost a full-time job out of keeping tabs on which retailer is likely to drop next-gen console stock next.
 With so many options out there, you might be unsure which are worth following.

 That’s why we compiled a list of the PS5 stock tracking accounts you need to be following.
-Among them are the likes of Matt Swider, Jake Randall, and Wario64.
+Among them are the likes of Matt Swider (opens in new tab), Jake Randall (opens in new tab), and Wario64 (opens in new tab).
 Follow these people and you'll know instantly when PS5 stock drops.

 Black Friday 2021 and PS5 restocks